ChristianSi/lytspel/README.md

 ## Other Documentation

+**docs/lytspel-on-one-page.md|odt|pdf**: A compact, single-page description of the most important rules.
+The PDF is exported from the ODT (OpenDocument/LibreOffice) document, while the Markdown (md) version is maintained independently.

 **LICENSE.txt** contains the license used for the Lytspel program suite (a permissive license known as "ISC license").
 The proposed spellings do not